celery/celery/docs/userguide/configuration.rst

     :program:`celery worker` instead, to ensure the monkey patches aren't applied too late, causing things to break in strange ways.

-Default is ``celery.concurrency.prefork:TaskPool``.

 .. setting:: worker_pool_restarts

 ``worker_pool_restarts``
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Default: Disabled by default.

 If enabled the worker pool can be restarted using the
 :control:`pool_restart` remote control command.

-Disabled by default.

 .. setting:: worker_consumer

 ``worker_consumer``
 ~~~~~~~~~~~~~~~~~~~

+Default: ``"celery.worker.consumer:Consumer"``.

 Name of the consumer class used by the worker.
-Default is :class:`celery.worker.consumer.Consumer`

 .. setting:: worker_timer

 ``worker_timer``
 ~~~~~~~~~~~~~~~~

+Default: ``"kombu.async.hub.timer:Timer"``.

 Name of the ETA scheduler class used by the worker.
-Default is :class:`kombu.async.hub.timer.Timer`, or set by the
+Default is or set by the pool implementation.
-pool implementation.

 .. _conf-celerybeat: